Rohanc28/Restro_frontend/README.md

 Fieldset +paragraph.

 ## Future:
-Looking forward to improve the menu, and add cards as customer reviews.
+Looking forward to Customer reviews in Card form and introduce Hamburger Menu with overlay when switched to Phone mode.

 ## Contribution:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.